nalinbhardwaj/nibnalin.me/_posts/2022-09-22-isokratia.md

 On the other hand, you have platforms like [Compound Governance/GovernorBravo](https://compound.finance/governance) which run entirely on-chain, eliminating almost all intermediary trust assumptions but then cost voters gas fees for participation (and thus often end up reducing participation).

 Isokratia achieves the best of both worlds: ~free and secure!
 Voters vote off-chain for free and aggregators "roll up" the votes into a succinct recursive SNARK proof.
 This aggregation only costs ~500k gas to verify \~infinite[^1] votes on-chain!
 Simultaneously, voters make minimal trust assumptions.
 Anyone can run an aggregator, and aggregator incentives align such that even if there is one aggregator holding each of the voting opinions, the entire voting aggregation will be uncensored and honest.
 Additionally, using the chain as the source of truth also enables Isokratia to inherit the censorship-resistance properties of the chain: Voters have the option to exit and vote directly in the event the server censors them.
 We will expand upon these trust assumptions in the next section.

+Another way to view this construction is as a layer 2 rollup.
+This is quite an interesting perspective because most rollups base their security on monetary incentives.
+In the case of Isokratia, however, the incentivisation is pushed down to the individual polls: If even one person cares about a particular poll, there will be an honest aggregation and polling.
+This is quite unlike financially secured rollups, and perhaps, can inspire other rollup applications where monetary incentives do not exist (or are hard to instrument).

 [^1]: There is a constant limit set to \~4 million votes currently, but the cost of increasing this limit grows logarithmically, so it is relatively easy to increase for any practical applications.